GeoscienceAustralia/ptha/R/examples/austptha_template/DATA/SOURCEZONE_PARAMETERS/README.md

 **NOT USED.** Three values which define the weights of Gutenberg-Richter b values for the source-zone or segment that are used in the logic tree.

-*BEWARE CURRENTLY THESE VALUES ARE IGNORED, AND EACH COUPLING COEFFICIENT IS ASSIGNED THE SAME WEIGHT*.
+*BEWARE CURRENTLY THESE VALUES ARE IGNORED, AND EACH b COEFFICIENT IS ASSIGNED THE SAME WEIGHT*.
 This can be changed by modifying code in [../../EVENT_RATES/compute_rates_all_sources.R](../../EVENT_RATES/compute_rates_all_sources.R)